ietf-wg-acme/acme/draft-ietf-acme-acme.md

 domain names for purposes of issuing certificates in the Web PKI, ACME supports extensions for uses with other identifiers in other PKI contexts.
-For example, as of this writing, there is ongoing work to use ACME for issuance of Web PKI certificates attesting to IP addresses {{?I-D.ietf-acme-ip}} and STIR certificates attesting to telephone numbers {{?I-D.ietf-acme-telephone}}.
+For example, as of this writing, there is ongoing work to use ACME for issuance of Web PKI certificates attesting to IP addresses {{?I-D.ietf-acme-ip}} and Secure Telephone Identity Revisited (STIR) certificates attesting to telephone numbers {{?I-D.ietf-acme-telephone}}.

 ACME can also be used to automate some aspects of certificate management even